IT21112546/QuantumSign/dilithium-jwt/README.md

 + This is largely due to the fact that the binary length of of a Dilithium private key is very large compared to RSA or ED25519, so, the generated signature is also large.
 + Therefore, the CPU has to allocate memory on the heap both for the large signature and the large private key.
 + Even with a memory optimized implementation where we pass the private key and token by reference/pointers, the memory usage remains unchanged.
++ The standard deviation for memory usage was 0.

+# Key Notes
+1. Dilithium performs 90% faster than RSA at token generation.
+2. Dilithium performs 60% faster than ED25519 at token verification.
+3. Dilithium uses 52% more heap memory compared to RSA and 61% more heap memory compared to ED25519 on average.
+4. Dilithium is slower than RSA at token verification, but it is only 13% slower.
+5. Dilithium's generation time has a standard deviation of 122.4 µs, which is very versatile.

++ The benchmarks were generated on an HP Victus 15 with an AMD Ryzen 7 7535HS (8 Cores, 16 Threads, 3.3 GHz Base), 16GB DDR4 memory, Arch Linux (6.8.4-arch1-1 kernel).

 # Setup Instructions
 + The only pre-requisite to run my benchmark is `Docker`.